knqyf263/pet/README.md

 # Hands-on Tutorial

-To experience `pet` in action, try it out in this free O'Reilly Katacoda scenario, [Pet, a CLI Snippet Manager](https://katacoda.com/javajon/courses/kubernetes-tools/snippets-pet).
-As an example, you'll see how `pet` may enhance your productivity with the Kubernetes `kubectl` tool.
-Explore how you can use `pet` to curated a library of helpful snippets from the 800+ command variations with `kubectl`.
+To experience `superpet` in action, try it out in this free O'Reilly Katacoda scenario, [Pet, a CLI Snippet Manager](https://katacoda.com/javajon/courses/kubernetes-tools/snippets-pet).
+As an example, you'll see how `superpet` may enhance your productivity with the Kubernetes `kubectl` tool.
+Explore how you can use `superpet` to curated a library of helpful snippets from the 800+ command variations with `kubectl`.

 # Usage

 ```
-pet - Simple command-line snippet manager.
+superpet - Simple command-line snippet manager.

 Usage:
-  pet [command]
+  superpet [command]

 Available Commands:
   configure   Edit config file